itzwolly/CardGameX/README.md

 ## Game Launcher

-Card Game X also includes a custom game launcher which allows the user to also update their game files, by pressing play.
+Card Game X also includes a custom game launcher which allows the user to login and also update their game files, by pressing the Play button.
 The launcher is made in C# Windows Presentation Forms and it contains secure login using threads.
 The user information is saved in a database to also ensure security.